DerpyScripts/vue-bigheads/README.md

 `skin`, `color` and `lipColor` are instances of the color object, which have a `base` and `shadow` property.

-`withLashes` is a boolean that reflects the value of the `lashes` parameter.
+`withLashes` is a boolean that reflects the value of the `lashes` prop.

 ### Colors
-The `skinTone` parameter is expandable by passing an object containing color classes (see 'Custom colors' section).
+The `skinTone` prop is expandable by passing an object containing color classes (see 'Custom colors' section).

 ### Example config
 ```javascript